APT Proposal Information

 Dark gray boxes hold information that is automatically filled by APT, and are not editable.
 The Proposal Information GUI contains several such boxes that will be filled and adjusted as you edit your proposal.
 For example, when your proposal is complete and you have run Smart Accounting, the official Science Time, Charged Time, and Data Volume for your proposal will be automatically filled.
 The Allocated Time box will only be filled in for accepted proposals.

 The Form Editor at the top tool bar is used to fill the Proposal Information GUI.
 Click on Proposal Information in the tree editor to see it in the active GUI window.
 It contains entry areas for required information about each JWST proposal.
 Required parameters are:

-- Category (a pull-down menu shows GO, GTO, DD, ERS, AR, SURVEY, and NASA, as well as checkboxes for Calibration and Treasury)
+- Category (a pull-down menu shows GO, GTO, DD, ERS, AR, SURVEY, and NASA, as well as checkboxes for Calibration, Treasury, and GO-Archival)